CDRS HOME WARRANTY ARBITRATION PROCEDURES

 CONTACT HOME WARRANTY COMPANY

 The first step in commencing the arbitration process with a Home Warranty Company is to contact the Home Warranty Company (HWC) and submit a request for arbitration utilizing the forms provided by the HWC.
-The HWC will then provide a list of “approved” arbitration providers for you to utilize.
+The HWC warranty booklet may suggest the names of “approved” arbitration providers for you to utilize.
 If the warranty booklet does not specify available arbitration providers, the warranty company should suggest or specify an arbitration provider who will handle your claim.
 According to the warranty booklet, you might be required to forward a check payable to CDRS to cover your portion of the required minimum arbitration fees.

 The homeowner shall be the Claimant.
-Most HWC require the Builder to be listed as the Respondent during the first (and second year) of the warranty period and the HWC to be listed as the Respondent during the second and/or third through the tenth year of the warranty period.
+Most HWC require the builder to be listed as the Respondent during the first (and second year) of the warranty period and the HWC to be listed as the Respondent during the second and/or third through the tenth year of the warranty period.
 Some HWC also list the builder as a Respondent during the second and/or third year through the tenth year.
 Please check with the HWC to determine who should be listed as the Respondent.
 (There is no Plaintiff or Defendant as utilized for litigation cases.)

 Upon receipt of the Request and the appropriate fees from the Home Warranty Company, CDRS will assign an arbitrator based on the geographic location of the homeowner’s residence, the nature of the dispute, the construction experience and qualifications of the arbitrator and the availability of the arbitrator.
 CDRS will then forward to the appropriate Parties, a letter that specifies and appoints the arbitrator and outlines the process to be followed in conducting the HWC arbitration process.
 The letter will also include the rules and procedures of the arbitration process along with other related information including suggested dates to hold the arbitration hearing at the residence of the homeowner.

 THE ARBITRATION HEARING